When a Picasso Was Stolen from the NGV

 So who stole the painting?

-'A Road Between Two Hills', By Mark Howson
+'A Road Between Two Hills', Mark Howson

-'A Road Between Two Hills', By Mark Howson.
+‘A Road Between Two Hills’, Mark Howson

 At most, McCaughey thought Howson may have known the thieves and so passed on a message that the authorities were closing in.
 Or, McCaughey’s meeting with the artist, and the paintings subsequent return, may have been a simple coincidence.

-With the artwork returned safely, all enthusiasm for any further pursuit of the thieves disappeared,
+With the artwork returned safely, all enthusiasm for any further pursuit of the thieves disappeared.
+‘I was thoroughly sick of the whole thing,’ said McCaughey,

 'The Weeping Woman' by Picasso, on display at the NGV